craftercms/docs/source/by-role/architect/index.rst

 ..
 Fix to indicate you can run Kuber or traditional

 If you're not quite ready for serverless deployment, CrafterCMS deploys quite nicely in a traditional server/scale-group architecture.
-Here is a typical deployment at a high-level:
+Here is a typical deployment at a high level:

 .. image:: /_static/images/architecture/typical-deployment.webp
    :width: 100%